 Washington – Representative Sean Patrick Maloney (NY-18), the first openly gay member of Congress elected from the State of New York, released the following statement in response to the death of LGBTQ rights activist Edith Windsor.
 Windsor was the plaintiff and namesake of the historic 2013 Windsor v.

-Washington, DC — Today, Representative Sean Patrick Maloney (NY-18) released the following statement on the sixteenth anniversary of the September 11th terrorist attacks on the United States.
+Newburgh, NY – Representative Sean Patrick Maloney (NY-18) released the following statement on the sixteenth anniversary of the September 11th terrorist attacks on the United States.

-Washington, DC— Today, U.S. Representative Sean Patrick Maloney (NY-18) announced that 14 students from the Hudson Valley accepted offers of appointment to one of the nation’s service academies.
-Rep. Maloney has the ability to nominate students to the U.S. Military Academy at West Point, U.S. Air Force Academy at Colorado Springs, the U.S. Naval Academy at Annapolis, and the U.S.
+Newburgh, NY – Representative Sean Patrick Maloney (NY-18) announced today that his office is accepting applications from Hudson Valley students seeking a nomination to one of the U.S. Service Academies.
+Rep. Maloney can nominate students to the U.S. Military Academy at West Point, U.S. Air Force Academy at Colorado Springs, the U.S. Naval Academy at Annapolis, and the U.S.